Eli Hurvitz (left), Israel Chairman of the GA, searches the database with Alex Avraham, Director of Yad Vashem's Hall of Names

 16 November 2003

-Yad Vashem will offer United Jewish Communities General Assembly participants an exclusive pilot opportunity to search its central database of Shoah victims’ names online.
-To mark the occasion, there will be a media event at the GA on Monday, November 17 at 10:10 AM (in Booth 15 in the Agam Foyer, on the second floor).
-Among the special guests present will be US Ambassador to Israel, Daniel C. Kurtzer; UJC National Major Gifts Chairman and American Society for Yad Vashem Board Member, Mark Wilf; hi-tech venture capitalist and major supporter of the online database project, Yossie Hollander; and Chairman of the Yad Vashem Directorate, Avner Shalev.
+Among the special guests were US Ambassador to Israel, Daniel C. Kurtzer; UJC National Major Gifts Chairman and American Society for Yad Vashem Board Member, Mark Wilf; hi-tech venture capitalist and major supporter of the online database project, Yossie Hollander; and Chairman of the Yad Vashem Directorate, Avner Shalev.
+Following the media event, GA participants had the opportunity to search the database themselves.

 For the past 50 years, Yad Vashem has been gathering names and biographical details of Holocaust victims via firsthand testimony of relatives, witnesses, and documented lists.
 These names are being digitized in the central database of Holocaust victims’ names.
 With approximately four million records of names digitized to date, Yad Vashem’s database is the largest resource of its kind in existence.
 The importance of making the database available to every individual worldwide, via the Internet, cannot be underestimated - this is the last chance to collect names of Holocaust victims, as the generation of Holocaust survivors and witnesses is drawing to an end.
 In order to maximize the number of names collected, Yad Vashem will enable global Internet access to its database, starting in June 2004.
 Through Yad Vashem’s website, any person in the world will be able to search for names of Holocaust victims and submit unrecorded names and biographical information.
 At present, it is only possible to search Yad Vashem’s database at Yad Vashem.